zack-bishop/typescript-learning/README.md

 * Need to revisit what an `enum` is

 ### 130. Filtering Projects with Enums
+* I really need to master the function shorthand.

 ## Section 10: Modules & Namespaces